achuajays/MCP_Server/Linkedin_Profile_Mcp/README.md

 # Example Linkedin Profile MCP
-A simple example of an MCP (Message Command Protocol) server that returns anime titles.
+A simple example of an MCP (Message Context Protocol) server that returns anime titles.

 ## How to Use
 This MCP server is configured to return  Linkedin data based on a url.